bryanoliveira/bryanoliveira.github.io/posts/2021-10-pulse-rl.md

 type: 'Workshop Publication'
 tags: ['research', 'publication']
 image: '/img/pulserl.png'
-description: 'Offline Reinforcement Learning for Digital Marketing Systems via Conservative Q-Learning - Presentation at the 2nd Offline Reinforcement Learning Workshop at the 35th Conference on Neural Information Processing (NeurIPS 2021).'
+description: 'PulseRL is an offline reinforcement learning system for optimizing communication channels in Digital Marketing Systems (DMS) using Conservative Q-Learning (CQL).
+It learns from historical data, avoiding costly interactions, and reduces bias from out-of-distribution actions.
+PulseRL outperformed RL baselines in real-world DMS experiments, proving its effectiveness at scale.'
 ---

 ## Abstract